myas92/domain-finder/README.md

 })
 ```

-if domainNames be a one word, it generates possible words, and check domain for possible words based on `tlds`
+If `domainNames` be one word, it generates possible words, and check domain for possible words based on `tlds`

+Possible words for `apple`
 ```
 apple:  ["APPEL", "APPLE", "PEPLA", "LEAP", "PALE", "PALP", "PAPE", "PEAL", "PELA", "PLAP", "PLEA", "ALE",…]
 ```